 Bootstrapping is a good option for a genealogy research business because your startup costs are so low.

 Businesses that require substantial initial investments in equipment or marketing may need additional capital to provide a runway for launching the business.
 Typically, personal loans have lower interest rates than credit cards, which makes them a better choice than maxing out your Visa.

 For someone starting a genealogy research business, a personal loan could help cover expenses while you focus on building your reputation and customer base.

-Loans guaranteed by the U.S. Small Business Administration (SBA) can help get a business off the ground.
-The loans aren't offered directly by the SBA, but instead by private institutions like banks, community development organizations and microlenders.
-Use the SBA's online referral tool to connect with participating lenders.
+Loans guaranteed by the SBA can help get a business off the ground.
+The loans aren’t offered directly by the SBA; instead, private institutions like banks, community development organizations and microlenders offer the loan.
+The SBA agrees to repay most of the loan – up to 85% – if you default on the loan.
+Use the SBA’s online referral tool to connect with participating lenders.

 An SBA-approved loan requires much more documentation than a personal loan, so it isn’t the fastest way to get funding.
 For a business with startup costs as low as a genealogy research business, the time might be better spent focusing on marketing.

 Venture capital firms invest in lots of different companies with high growth potential.
 They take part ownership in the company and then profit handsomely if the business hits it big.
 The SBA connects entrepreneurs with Small Business Investment Companies (SBIC), which offer loans or purchase equity in companies.